g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 # Multicast Configuration in L3VPN

-Hello y'all, today is the day that I'm resisting for.
-Today we need to configure multicast both on our network, as a TV service, and on Customer VPN!
+Hello y'all, today is the day I've been putting off.
+Today we need to configure multicast both on our core network, as a TV service, and on the Customer VPN!

 You already know the topology:
 <img width="1146" height="822" alt="image" src="https://github.com/user-attachments/assets/d7e82fbe-fd3a-4abb-872e-a6ff15d2a601" />

-First, I'll configure the MVPN for the Customer 2!
+First, I'll configure the MVPN for Customer 2!
 Why the MVPN first?
-This way I can show you that MVPN do not depends on PIM in our core interfaces.
-MVPN only depends on BGP to signaling the multicast streams.
+This way I can show you that MVPN does not depend on PIM in our core interfaces.
+MVPN only depends on BGP to signal the multicast streams.

-Ok, let's start enabling the mvpn signaling both on RR and on PEs.
+Ok, let's start enabling the MVPN signaling both on the RR and the PEs.
 ```
 set protocols bgp group iBGP-AS65020-West family inet-mvpn signaling nexthop-resolution no-resolution
 set protocols bgp group iBGP-AS65020-West family inet-mvpn signaling no-install
 set protocols bgp group iBGP-AS65020-East family inet-mvpn signaling nexthop-resolution no-resolution
 set protocols bgp group iBGP-AS65020-East family inet-mvpn signaling no-install
 ```
-We can apply the same logic on the other routers.
+We can apply the same logic to the other routers.

-Now, let's follow to the MVPN configuration.
-With a L3VPN working, we can use the same routing-instance to roll out the MVPN.
+Now, let's move on to the MVPN configuration.
+With an L3VPN working, we can use the same routing-instance to roll out the MVPN.

-To start, let me give us a important information.
+To start, let me give you some important information.
 The customer will use the multicast range 239.0.0.0/24.
 The group used here is 239.0.0.1.

-Do you remember the topology of Customer 2?
+Do you remember the Customer 2 topology?
 We have a hub-and-spoke topology, and R1 and R2 are the HUB PEs.
-In this case, the HUB PEs will act as C-RP (Customer`s RP) and will be the sender sites.
+In this case, the HUB PEs will act as the C-RP (Customer's RP) and will be the sender sites.
 The SPOKE PEs will be the receiver sites.
 To forward this traffic to the SPOKE PEs, we'll use MLSPs, or point-to-multipoint LSPs!
-During the configuration, I'll define some constraints to learn something more.
+During the configuration, I'll define some constraints to make things a bit more interesting to learn.

-Starting, let's configure the MVPN on the HUB routing-instance:
+To start, let's configure the MVPN on the HUB routing-instance:
-* We need to configure the PIM on PE-CE interface to have communication with the customer.
+* We need to configure PIM on the PE-CE interface to establish communication with the customer.
-* The MVPN define the MVPN, sure.
-Here we are defining that our PE will be the sender site and by default the MVPN will work as spt-only, in other words, enables PEs to establish Shortest Path Trees (SPTs) directly between source and receiver sites, avoiding intermediate RPs across the core, and we defined different RTs for the MVPN.
+* The protocols mvpn hierarchy defines the MVPN, of course.
+Here we are defining that our PE will be the sender site.
+By default, the MVPN will work as spt-only, which enables PEs to establish Shortest Path Trees (SPTs) directly between source and receiver sites, avoiding intermediate RPs across the core.
+We also defined different RTs for the MVPN.
-* We created a P2MP template to use as LSPs of our MVPN.
+* We created a P2MP template to use for the LSPs of our MVPN.
 * Finally, we need to add the chassis configuration to de-encapsulate the PIM messages.
 ```
 set routing-instances VRF-C2-HUB protocols pim interface all